zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 Let's jump back to the procedure we have at hand:

 - `user/greet.ts` - a simple procedure that accepts a name and returns a greeting message.
-- `user/signup.ts` - a procedure that should accept an email and a password, create a new user in the database and return the user's id.
+- `user/signup.ts` - a procedure that should accept an email and a password, create a new user in the database and return the user's ID.

 Our requirements have slightly changed, and now **we must use an exclamation mark** at the end of the greeting message.